Why should you measure your RPA project success?

 3. Expected Business Value

-Expected Business Value is an RPA metric that brings together all other RPA business-related KPIs.
-It represents the sum of all the cost savings (from increased performance, resource utilization, and reduction of errors) multiplied by the average FTE costs over a given period of time.
+Expected Business Value is an RPA metric that combines all other RPA business-related KPIs.
+It represents the sum of all the cost savings (from increased performance, resource utilization, and error reduction) multiplied by the average FTE costs over a given period of time.

 4. Gained Productivity

-“Gained Productivity” is one of the most common metrics used by companies to measure RPA gains.
+“Gained Productivity” is one of the most common metrics companies use to measure RPA gains.
 It tells you how many FTEs were gained by automating a given process (or multiple processes).
-For example, if the automation has replaced the manual work of 4 people, who would spend 2 hours of their time each day carrying out the process, the gained productivity here would be 1 FTE/month.
+For example, if automation has replaced the manual work of 4 people, who would spend 2 hours of their time each day carrying out the process, the gained productivity here would be 1 FTE/month.

 5. Business Value Lost in Downtime

-Business Value lost in Downtime tells you how downtimes are hurting your Expected Business Value.
+Business Value lost in Downtime tells you how downtime hurts your Expected Business Value.

 You can calculate the Business Value lost in Downtime by subtracting the quantified downtime from your Expected Business Value over a given period of time.

-This metric tells about the average cost of an error that occurred in given automation.
-It should be the sum of value lost due to the downtime and the cost of working hours needed to fix the error (Break-Fix Person Hours).
+This metric tells about the average cost of an error in a given automation.
+It should be the sum of the value lost due to downtime and the cost of working hours needed to fix the error (Break-Fix Person Hours).

 7. Budget Estimation Accuracy

-Shows the difference between the budget estimated before starting to work on the project and the final budget.
-In RPA development (as in other types of software development) estimations usually vary from reality, due to the unpredicted software issues or changes in the project during the development phase.
+It shows the difference between the estimated budget before starting to work on the project and the final budget.
+In RPA development (as in other types of software development), estimations usually vary from reality due to the unpredicted software issues or changes in the project during the development phase.
 Everything over 70% accuracy is considered acceptable.

 8. License Utilization